 One woman can make my heart beat and stomach jump just by existing, and that woman is Chantal Claret.
 The last time I saw her perform, she was still the frontwoman of now defunct band Morningwood, opening for Mindless Self Indulgence in 2012.
 Since then, she's released The Pleasure Seeker EP, and a full-length album The One, The Only.
 Her headlining performances as a solo artist have been limited to Los Angeles until this week, when she made her New York debut at the Studio at Webster Hall.

-I keep formulating a way to describe the show, thinking I'll pull the classic "but the highlight of the night was..." but every time I think I've whittled the voluptuous, full figured show into a Vogue model, I throw down the chisel and proclaim, "I'm so stupid!
-Everything was the highlight of the show!" and then I stop whittling and stop talking to myself because those are the things that keep people from reading my blog and talking to me in real life.
+I keep formulating a way to describe the show, thinking I'll pull the classic "but the highlight of the night was..." but every time I think I've whittled the voluptuous, full figured show into a Vogue model, I throw down the chisel and send myself back to sketch again, because every moment hid a highlight.

 Chantal commands a room with her theatrics and powerful voice, which culminate in a performance and sound that combines the best elements of the late Morningwood aesthetic, 60's girl groups, jazz, and just a dash of punk rock.
 A friend described it best- she didn't dance to the music, the music danced to her.
 In such an intimate setting (and by intimate I mean church-style basement with notoriously spotty acoustics) there's no room for error, and not a single one worked its way out of the cracks.
 Chantal's voice was powerful, her skits were on point, and her command of the room never wavered.
 She's not afraid to get weird, and her risks are rewarding for everyone involved.